-Our 2018 season launches soon, and you can help us add something special—drawing at street festivals.
+Our 2018 season is getting underway, and you can help us add something special—drawing at street festivals.

-Last year we were able to provide pop-up reading rooms (our READ program) to street festivals, and now groups want our DRAW program.
-We already have more than 10 requests this month, and we want to say yes to many more.
-To pull this off, we are relying on a truck-sharing partnership with NYC DOT which helped us take READ to 71 locations in 2017.
-DOT is ready to test the idea of moving our drawing program as well.
-If successful, we’ll be able to offer both reading and drawing as a regular feature of the NYC urban landscape.
+Last year we were able to provide pop-up reading rooms (our READ program) to street festivals, and now groups want DRAW, our open-air drawing studio, as well.
+Requests are coming in, and we want to say yes to them all.
+To pull this off, we will rely on a truck-sharing partnership with NYC DOT that helped us take READ to 71 locations in 2017, and our friends Lisa Brown and Daniel Handler have made a generous contribution to get things off the ground.

 —Leslie and Sam Davol, Co-founders of the Uni Project